 There were no reports of societal abuses or discrimination, including anti-Semitic acts.
-A Chabad Center opened in December 2013 primarily to serve the approximately 500 Jewish students and staff at St. George's University.
+A Chabad Center was opened in 2013 to serve approximately 500 Jewish students at St. George's University.

 Trafficking in Persons

 There were no confirmed reports the country was a source, destination, or transit country for victims of human trafficking.
 Parliament passed the Prevention of Trafficking in Persons Bill in June.